NVIDIA/deepops/docs/roce-perf-k8s.md

      * Software libraries that can take advantage RoCE.
    * LACP or any link bundle with multiple NICs are not recommended since it doesn't work well with RoCE and RDMA in general.
 It's recommended to have each NIC on a separate subnet.
    * Ideally each NIC should be on a separate "rail" to form a multi-rail topology.
 At the minimal, NICs on the same PCIe switch and NUMA node should spread out to different physical switches. please refer to server hardware block diagram on how the NICs and GPUs are connected internally.
    * SRIOV with RoCE is the key technology to enable Kubernetes pod to achieve near line rate performance and low latency.
-Single Root I/O Virtualization (SRIOV) virtualize a single physical RoCE NIC into multiple virtual RoCE interfaces (it's called VF in SRIOV's terminology) and directly attaches it to Kubernetes pod without going through the Linux kernel, so higher perforamnce and lower latency can be achieved because the entire data path is now bypassing the Linux kernel.
+Single Root I/O Virtualization (SRIOV) virtualize a single physical RoCE NIC into multiple virtual RoCE interfaces (it's called VF in SRIOV's terminology) and directly attaches it to Kubernetes pod without going through the Linux kernel, so higher performance and lower latency can be achieved because the entire data path is now bypassing the Linux kernel.

 ## Key Hardware & Software Requirements